reshapiro/audio-fun/README.md

 to 16/44.1 or 16/48k for use with players or DACs that only support  CD audio.

 You must have the <em>sox</em> package installed to use this script.

-Originally both sets of operations were written in Java.
-That's still around for reference but it's deprecated and out of date.